 - 1. In asymptomatic patients, a disease-specific history and a serum PSA measurement are the recommended tests for routine follow-up.
 These should be performed at 3, 6 and 12 months after treatment, then every 6 months until 3 years, and then annually - 2.
-After radical prostatectomy, a recordable, rising serum PSA can be associated with residual or recurrent disease - 3.
-After radiation therapy, a rising PSA level, rather than a specific threshold value, is the most reliable sign of persistent or recurrent disease

-- 4. Both a palpable nodule and a rising serum PSA level can be signs of local disease recurrence - 5.
+After radical prostatectomy, a recordable, rising serum PSA can be associated with residual or recurrent disease.
+Patients with three rises and with absolute PSA of 0.1 or greater should be discussed at SMDT - 3.
+After radiation therapy, a rising PSA level, rather than a specific threshold value, is the most reliable sign of persistent or recurrent disease.
+Biochemical failure defined as per Phoenix definition of nadir +2ng/ml - 4.
+Both a palpable nodule and a rising serum PSA level can be signs of local disease recurrence - 5.
 Detection of local recurrence by TRUS and biopsy is only recommended if it will affect the treatment plan.
-In most cases TRUS and biopsy are not necessary before second-line therapy - 6.
-Routine bone scans and other imaging studies are not recommended in asymptomatic patients.
-If a patient has bone pain, a bone scan should be considered irrespective of the serum PSA level
+In most cases TRUS and biopsy are not necessary before second-line therapy frequency of imaging 4 monthly if rapid rise in PSA to 10 or greater or PSADT of 6-12 months (post radiotherapy) PSMA scan may be considered in patients with rapid psa doubling times especially in patients post prostatectomy being considered for salvage radiotherapy.
+If a patient has bone pain, a bone scan should be considered irrespective of the serum PSA level (unless there is a PSMA scan already performed)